Early years’ special educational needs and disabilities (SEND) inclusion funding (SENIF)

 3. A child who is in receipt of Child In Need Funding (support visits may be awarded)

-4. A child that has an Education, Health & Care Plan (EHCP).
+4. A child that has an education, health and care (EHC) plan

 5. A 4 year old’s in maintained, academy, free school or primary school in reception classes When it is deemed that high-quality universal teaching, strategies have not been part of the child’s everyday strategies and interventions.